Mapping the Course for Prompt-based Structured Prediction: Introduction

 \section{Introduction}

-Prompting large language models (LLMs) has been shown to be an effective methodology for a variety of NLP tasks \citep{10.1162/coli_a_00523}.
-Pre-training general-purpose LLMs on a large amount of data has given them an impressive amount of world knowledge that they can apply to a variety of tasks without requiring specialized training \citep{fewshotlearners,wei2022chain}, allowing us to generate answers to any question or instruction in text form by conditioning it on textual input.
-The input can be formatted in numerous ways in an attempt to bias the model output towards the right answers, including hand-crafted templates~\cite{10.5555/3455716.3455856}, free-form instructions~\cite{JMLR:v25:23-0870} and questions~\cite{gardner2019questionansweringformatuseful}.
-This provides us with a flexible and adaptable framework in which we can easily adapt to new problems by simply designing appropriate prompts and passing a handful of input-output demonstrations.
-However, regardless of the prompting strategy used, these models are still limited based on their training objectives~\cite{Radford2018ImprovingLU,wei2022finetuned,NEURIPS2022_b1efde53}, which often leads to hallucinations and struggles with more complex reasoning tasks \citep{mccoy2023embers, ji2023survey}.
-One such area where these limitations become apparent is that of structured prediction tasks.
+Prompting large language models (LLMs) has been shown to be an effective methodology for a variety of natural language processing (NLP) tasks \citep{10.1162/coli_a_00523}.
+Through pre-training on massive-scale text corpora, general-purpose LLMs acquire extensive world knowledge that can be applied across tasks without specialized training \citep{fewshotlearners,wei2022chain}.
+This makes it possible to generate answers to a broad set of questions or instructions by conditioning the generation on a textual input prompt.
+As a result, prompting provides us with a flexible and adaptable framework for addressing new problems, where good performance can often be achieved simply by designing appropriate prompts and curating a handful of input-output demonstrations.
+However, regardless of the prompting strategy used, these models remain limited by their training objectives~\cite{Radford2018ImprovingLU,wei2022finetuned,NEURIPS2022_b1efde53}, which often lead to hallucinations and struggles with more complex reasoning tasks \citep{ji2023survey,doi:10.1073/pnas.2322420121}.
+One such area where these limitations become apparent is that of structured prediction.

-We use the term structured prediction to describe any machine learning task that consists of predicting several individual but related components as part of some structured object \citep{bakir2007predicting}.
-These tasks are widely common in NLP, where we are often interested in parsing text into complex linguistic structures~\citep{mann1988rhetorical,Lascarides2008SegmentedDR,10.5555/1824297,kamath2019a} or aligning language with structured knowledge~\citep{mao2018the,pacheco-goldwasser-2021-modeling}.
-Most previous work applying LLMs to structured prediction tasks treats each component task as an unrelated prompting task \citep{roy-etal-2022-towards} or prompts the model to produce the entire structure all at once as a sequence of tokens~\citep{ettinger-etal-2023-expert}.
+We use the term structured prediction to describe any machine learning task that consists of predicting several individual but related components as part of some structured object \citep{10.7551/mitpress/7443.001.0001}.
+These tasks are widely common in NLP, where we are often interested in parsing text into complex linguistic structures~\citep{mann_rhetorical_1988,Lascarides2007,palmer2010semantic,kamath2019a} or aligning language with structured knowledge~\citep{mao2018the,pacheco-goldwasser-2021-modeling}.
+Most previous work applying LLMs to structured prediction tasks treats each individual component of the structure as an independent prompting task \citep{roy-etal-2022-towards} or prompts the model to produce the entire structure all at once as a sequence of tokens~\citep{ettinger-etal-2023-expert}.
 However, because these strategies are solely relying on auto-regressive generation for predicting structures, they do not have a way to strictly enforce that the predicted structure is a valid one.